maaaaz/webscreenshot/README.md

                         <PORT> (optional): use the specified port for each
                         target in the input list.
-Ex: -p 80 -s, --ssl           <SSL> (optional): enforce ssl for every connection
+Ex: -p 80 -s, --ssl           <SSL> (optional): enforce ssl for every connection -m, --multiprotocol
+                        <MULTIPROTOCOL> (optional): perform screenshots over
+                        HTTP and HTTPS for each target

   HTTP parameters:
     -c COOKIE, --cookie=COOKIE